muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 An `<Any>` represents a generic value literal that is allowed to be of any possrep at all, except where specifically noted otherwise.

+A `<generic_group>` is an optional syntactic construct to force a particular parsing precedence or otherwise help illustrate an existing one;
+it is not actually needed by MUON itself but can assist a superset grammar.

 An `<opaque>` is an `<Any>` that explicitly has no child `<Any>` nodes; in conventional terms, one is typically for selecting scalar values, though